simonemberton/Introduction_to_Creative_Coding/Week_13/README.md

 #### Set up the switch statement
 Now let's use the object detections to switch between the screens so that when a person is detected the 'Gotcha' screen displays and when a cell phone is detected a the 'Success' screen is displayed.

-We will add a switch statement to ```draw()``` to switch between our Start, Video, Gotcha and Success screens.
+We will replace everything in ```draw()```  with a switch statement to switch between our Video, Gotcha and Success screens.

-Then we will switch between the these states depending on the result from the object detection.
+Then we will switch between the these states depending on the results from the object detection.

 Add a global variable